nearform/fastify-elu-scaler/README.md

 ## How it works

-By default we defined a threshold of 20 to up-/downscale which is related to the average over all percentiles of our ELU metric factorized by 100.
+By default, we defined a threshold of 20 for up-/downscaleing in [scaledObject.yaml](./manifests/scaledObject.yaml) which is related to the average over all percentiles of our ELU metric, factorized by 100.
-The prometheus query is defined as '100*avg(event_loop_utilization{service="elu"})'

 ```yaml
 triggers: